PaulMiguelSec/Active-Directory-Lab/README.md

 - Configuring and managing Active Directory domain environments
 - Setting up and utilizing Splunk for security event monitoring and analysis
 - Simulating bruteforce attack using Kali Linux
-- Setting up Atomic Red Team and running tests
+- Performing cybersecurity tests using Atomic Red Team.
 - Identifying and interpreting security events generated from attacks via Splunk
-- Troubleshooting and fine-tuning Splunk data ingestion
+- Analyzing and correlating security events in Splunk with the MITRE ATT&CK framework.
-- Understanding the interaction between different components in a domain environment

 ### Tools Used